 Another important thing when it comes to fruit is portion size.
-Portion size has the biggest effects on blood sugar.
+Portion size has the biggest effect on blood sugar.
 Therefore, we need to pay attention to this.

 Bear in mind that one fruit portion has from 15 to 20 grams of carbs on average which is similar to one slice of bread.